Italy

 Impact date: 1 January 2026 On 5 November 2025, the National Collective Bargaining Agreement (“NCBA”) for executives of the Trade Sector was renewed.
 The new agreement will be valid from 1 January 2026 to 31 December 2028.
 The most significant provisions include:

-• A gradual increase in the minimum monthly base salaries, totaling €800 over the next three years (i.e. 2026, 2027 and 2028)
+• a gradual increase in the minimum monthly base salaries, totaling €800 over the next three years (i.e. 2026, 2027 and 2028)

-• An annual corporate welfare benefits equal to €1,500 during the three-year period 2026–2028
+• an annual corporate welfare benefits equal to €1,500 during the three-year period 2026–2028

-• The contribution to the complementary pension Fund (the so-called “Fondo Mario Negri”) has been increased for both employers and employees
+• the contribution to the complementary pension Fund (the so-called “Fondo Mario Negri”) has been increased for both employers and employees

-• The insurance coverage to the fund with insurance and welfare nature (the so-called “Associazione Antonio Pastore”), has been increased to €560 gross
+• the insurance coverage to the fund with insurance and welfare nature (the so-called “Associazione Antonio Pastore”), has been increased to €560 gross

-• Measures to support active ageing, such as mentoring roles for executives close to retirement
+• measures to support active ageing, such as mentoring roles for executives close to retirement

-• A contribution of €2,000 to the CFMT platform (the so-called “Piattaforma Welfare CFMT”) for each executive dismissed
+• a contribution of €2,000 to the CFMT platform (the so-called “Piattaforma Welfare CFMT”) for each executive dismissed

 Employer implications/action needed Employers must comply with the new provisions of the collective agreement concerning the terms and conditions for executives of the trade sector.